 Drawn to pure abstraction, both as a viewer and creative, my current practice in making one-off screen prints is predominantly non-representational and intended to create a space for quiet reflection, operating at both an intellectual and sensory level.
 Process-led and frequently improvisational, works such as Dreamscape (above) and Anti Stasis (below) have their origins in the use of found or discarded materials and observations of the seemingly banal to produce an aesthetic that luxuriates in colourful overlays and bold shapes.
 I work on a variety of grounds and at varied scales.

 In my work I seek to expand modes of expression, whilst creating a sense of order.
 The titles of my work come last: they are intended to communicate something of my own understanding reached during the making of the work, whilst keeping its interpretation open for others.
-My hope is that the finished work engages both the senses and the intellect.
+My hope is that the finished work engages the senses and the intellect in equal measure.